Kevin D. Brown Funeral Director/Owner

 Pat Bogue Staff

 Pat attended Spiceland Schools and is a graduate of Highland High School in Anderson.
 She and Wayne have two daughters, Linda Emerson and Mandy Boyd.
 They have a grandson and three granddaughters.
 Pat is very active at Spiceland Friends, serves on the Spiceland Preservation and Tourism Society (Hoover Hall) Board where she has served as reservations clerk and is presently the secretary.
 She has also served on the Spiceland Alumni & Former Students Association Board for over 40 years.
-She is a member of the Alpha Tau Associate Chapter of Kappa, Kappa, Kappa in New Castle and enjoys sewing, reading, and being with her family.
+She enjoys sewing, reading, and being with her family.
 Pat operates a small business from her home, Bogie Bags, etc. Pat was also the 2011 Employee of the Year recipient.

 Betty is a retired Registered Nurse who worked at the State Hospital and retired from Henry County Hospital in 1998.
 Working a total of 40 years in the health care.
 She has worked 12 years at Hinsey-Brown Funeral Service where she was in Aftercare.